impactorbitco/handbook-main/content/ims/policies/information-security/IT Asset Management.md

 1. Scope

-This policy applies to all IT assets within Green Orbit Digital, including:
+This policy applies to all IT assets within Impact Orbit Creative Group, including:

 Computers, laptops, and mobile devices